google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 * Cross-table analysis

 <!--
-There is no offical EDA checklist.
+There is no official EDA checklist.
 Every dataset is different.
 Every data scientist has a different approach.

 Some data scientists pre-formulate questions and then perform the analysis and preprocessing necessary to answer those questions.

-Some data scientists begin with a thorough check of each component of the data, fix obvious errors, and the explore through questions, some of which were created during the initial cleaning pass.
+Some data scientists begin with a thorough check of each component of the data, fix obvious errors, and then explore through questions, some of which were created during the initial cleaning pass.

 Regardless of how you approach the analysis you will gather a few distinct types